Clyde E. Elliott: Films

 In Booloo (1938) Elliott produced and directed the story of Captain Robert Rogers (Colin Tapley), who organizes a search for a white tiger in the Malayan jungle to clear his father's name.

 Elliott was a director (uncredited) of the Frank Buck film Jacaré.
 To Elliott's great relief, Jacaré was not "doctored" with scenes made at the studio of white girls lost in the jungle, a process, he claimed, by which Paramount had ruined Booloo.

 Elliott's last film, Little Trunk (1947), was to have been set partly in Singapore.
 It was to show the reunion of a planter and his wife a few months after the end of World War II.
 It then was to quickly move 300 miles north to their rubber estate, on and near which the main action was to unfold.
 The plot revolved around incidents in the struggle of the couple to restore their war-wrecked plantation to productivity in the face of discouraging odds created by intriguing natives, wild animals and nature's angry moods.
 This film was never completed.

 From 1945–1950, Elliott was editor of the Santa Ana Independent, a weekly newspaper published from 1935–1966.
+He died, aged 73, in Los Angeles, California.